adamdjbrett/adamdjbrett-v3/content/gallery.md

   - title: "2013 Cloud of the Impossible by Catherine Keller Flyer An Evening Talk hosted by The Department of Religion at Syracuse University"
     image: /assets/img/posters/2013-Catherine-Keller-Flyer-Evening-Talk-Final.jpg
     order: 10
-  - title: "2013 Graduate Seminar: Cloud of the Impossible by Catherine Keller Flyer An Evening Talk hosted by The Graduate Student Organization of The Department of Religion at Syracuse University"
+  - title: "2013 Graduate Seminar | Cloud of the Impossible by Catherine Keller Flyer An Evening Talk hosted by The Graduate Student Organization of The Department of Religion at Syracuse University"
     image: /assets/img/posters/2013-Catherine-Keller-Seminar-Flyer.jpg
     order: 11
-  - title: "2013 The Syracuse University Department of Religion Presents: Thinking Through Foucault"
+  - title: "2013 The Syracuse University Department of Religion Presents | Thinking Through Foucault"
     image: /assets/img/posters/2013-davidbrett.im-postmodern3.jpg
     order: 12
   - title: "2013 nabpr doctoral student network"